 Responses to over a year of change

 Adding to this challenge is the learning loss that kids face after a year of mostly online school.
-“I anticipate that we will see this crisis grow as kids return to school and are trying to adjust to making up for a year of lost development,” Dr. Glover says.
-“Kids are asked to get back into life again, and they don't have the resources to do that.
+“This crisis has grown as kids return to school and are trying to adjust to making up for a year of lost development,” Dr. Glover says.
+“Kids are being asked to get back into life again, and they don't have the resources to do that.
 They're burnt out, and they feel so behind they don't know how to catch up."

 On top of it all are the financial stressors that many families are facing due to the pandemic, which only add to children’s stress.
 “Our kids are co-regulators; they manage their emotions how we manage our emotions.
 When our levels of stress are much higher their levels of stress are going to be much higher.
 Think about all of the uncertainty and change we’ve experienced.
 Kids have had family members lose jobs, lose friends and family members – it all compounds.”